thomknoe/INFO-5345/Lab 4/README.md

 ![Form Image 1](assets/form1_sketch.png)
 ![Form Image 2](assets/form2_sketch.png)

-While these controllers vary significantly in terms of their actuation and use case (i.e., specific game they are designed for), a few similarities arise.
-For one, they all deal with certain objects that are already indicative of normal human interaction (i.e. rackets, oars, etc.) or are familiar objects that are supposedly mapping onto a character in the game.
-Therefore, they make use of the mental model approach for physicalization, whereby phsyical objects that mimic digital assets give the impression of control over those assets.
-The question still remains if these mental models will be sufficient enough for people to understand how to play each game utilizing the control controller.
-That would open the door for user testing.

 We decided to take inspiration from the actual skeleton of a snake and consider its individual vertebrae as an underlying scaffolding for our controller.
 In the same way the vertebrae can bend and undulate in on themselves, so too would our controller.
 Through its undulations, the succeeding vertebrae would then click on ubiquitiously placed buttons on the preceding vertebrae, thus creating a type of controller that is activated through its bending.

 We wanted it to be unit based, so we created a general purpose, laser cut module in Rhino 3D that we would repeat over and over again across the assembly attached together by a string (i.e., beads on a string).
 Spaces and cavities need to be included so that the electronics and wiring could be able to pass through the assembly, in addition to being able to attach buttons onto the sides of each vertebrae section.
 The final assembly needs to be robust enough for it to hold together and be held by a user in both hands, but also flexible enough for it to be able to bend and undulate properly (i.e. press side buttons).

 ![Spine Unit](assets/spine_unit.png)
 ![Cardboard Assembly](assets/cardboard_assembly.png)